KowalewskiPawel/QuantumGains/README.md

 ### Mobile

-The mobile app can be accessed via Expo at https://expo.io/@quantum-gains/projects/quantum-gains.
+The mobile app can be accessed via Expo at TBA.

 ## Authors and Acknowledgements